seasoned-software/docs/tutorial_rust.md

 # Name of the fuzz target
 FUZZ_TARGET=target_1

-# Build the fuzz target in release mode by asking it to print its help menu
+# Build the fuzz target in release mode by asking it to run it for 0 iterations
 cargo fuzz run $FUZZ_TARGET --release -- -runs=0

 # Find the executable for the fuzz target